Skip to content

 PEX (peer exchange) After first connection Gossip from known peers

-UPnP is supported but off by default — when enabled, the node tries to open the inbound P2P port through your home router automatically.
+UPnP is supported but off by default.
+When enabled, the node attempts to open the inbound P2P port through the local router automatically.

 Initial Block Download (IBD)